Ecosystem working groups

 Terms of participation:

-• Flag proposals within the Wallet Council as “ready” (or not) to be voted by ATAC.
+• Flag proposals within the Wallet Council as “ready” (or not) to be voted by ATC.

 • Create a voting record on the agreed best practices, standards, features for Algorand applications and wallets, with decisions recorded on GitHub and the Algorand Wallet Compatibility Matrix.